autosit/autosit.github.io/_posts/2022-09-22-mtg-ltp-improvements.md

 - Create a long-term prediction benchmark from AIS data, consisting of a selection of different vessel trajectories to consider.
 - Suggest ways of taking into account off-pattern behavior in the prediction method.
 Can the type of vessel be incorporated here?
-- Incorporate the method in a long-term collision avoidance (COLAV) framework such as the PSB-MPC [(Tengesdal et al. 2022b)] (code exists)
+- Incorporate the method in a long-term collision avoidance (COLAV) framework such as the PSB-MPC [(Tengesdal et al. 2022b)] (code exists) for enhanced dynamic obstacle predictions
-- Test the COLAV system on historical AIS data
+- Test the enhanced COLAV system on historical AIS data against a baseline with simpler means for predicting nearby vessel behaviors.
-- Design of new MPC-based COLAV methods capable of using collision probabilities or related risk measures in a meaningful way.
+- Write thesis and possibly paper.

 ## Prerequisites